 Consider offering a free course or eBook instead of asking them to make a purchase right away.
-Look at this Facebook retargeting campaign as a way of building brand awareness and trust, by still focusing on the direct response conversion.
+Look at this Facebook retargeting campaign as a way of building brand awareness and trust, while still focusing on the direct response conversion.

-- Use a shorter time frame (30-60 days) to keep your offer relevant
+- Use a shorter time frame (30-60 days) to keep your offer relevant.

-- Don’t ask for a huge commitment from people who have only been to your site once
+- Don’t ask for a huge commitment from people who have only been to your site once.

-- Keep your UVP message close to the one on your home page
+- Keep your UVP message close to the one on your home page.

 - Offer value instead of asking people to buy (share eBooks, guides, etc.)

 2. Retarget People Who Visited Specific Landing Pages